-When producing a self-published book, the roles of 'editor' and 'publications coordinator' are often carried out by the same person.
-Below, I’ve referred to the different tasks the ‘editor’ needs to do when preparing oral histories for publication, on the understanding that the ‘editor' is also likely to be responsible for overseeing the whole publication process.
+When producing a self-published book, the project manager overseeing the whole project is often also the compiler and chief editor of the publication.
+Below, I’ve referred to the different tasks the ‘editor’ needs to do when preparing oral histories for publication, on the understanding that the ‘editor’ in this case also means the person project-managing the self-publishing process.

 When editing an oral history transcript, or collection of transcripts, intended to be published as a book:

-If possible, the editor/publications coordinator should ensure the author of the oral history has given written permission to publish their story in the intended publication.
+- If possible, the editor should ensure the author of the oral history has given written permission to publish their story in the intended publication.
 The publisher, or self-publisher, may not publish the author’s oral history in a publication other than that to which the author has agreed.

 Sometimes there are inconsistencies in oral histories, or words that don’t make sense to most readers but which the author (and/or editor) want to keep in the publication.
 At those times, it’s often a good idea to insert footnotes or end notes to:

-After completing the editing, prior to proofreading stage:
+After completing the editing, prior to graphic design or proofreading:

 If the publication is not just one oral history but a compilation of oral histories, the editor/publications coordinator should also (in addition to the above):

-if practical, give authors the opportunity to be involved in choosing photographs and images for inclusion in the publication and ask them to give their ideas or feedback about the cover design.
-This encourages their 'ownership’ of the publication which is, after all, a compilation of their stories
+- if practical, give authors the opportunity to be involved in choosing photographs and images for inclusion in the publication and ask them to give their ideas or feedback about the cover design.
+This encourages continuing ‘ownership’ of the publication of their stories

-send the final edited draft of the manuscript to a proofreader, or team of proofreaders, to be proofread prior to graphic design stage
+- send the final edited draft of the manuscript to a proofreader (if being published in Word) or, more usually, to the graphic designer

-whilst authors’ input helps decide on the images and design for the publication, the editor and/or publications coordinator is the final decision-maker in regard to the placement of photographs and other images, graphic design and final proofreading processes.
+Note: whilst authors’ input helps decide on the images and design for the publication, there is usually just one person (e.g. publications coordinator) who is the final decision-maker in regard to the placement of photographs and other images, graphic design and final proofreading processes.

-Sally-Anne Watson Kane has recorded, scribed, edited and compiled several publications of oral histories, and has been producing transcripts and publications for over 20 years.
+Sally-Anne Watson Kane has recorded, scribed, edited and compiled a number of publications of oral histories and life stories, and has been producing self-published books since 1996.
 She established On Time Typing scribing and editing services in 2002 and continues to provide audio transcription, scribing and editing services across Australia.